Nulhegan Band of the Coosuk Abenaki Nation: Land

 In 2012, the Nulhegan Abenaki Tribe acquired some of the first tribal-owned and controlled land in Vermont for nearly 200 years.
-The 65 acres located in Barton, VT, where the tribal headquarters are, "will be an economic, educational and cultural resource for the tribe, which worked with the Vermont Land Trust and the Sierra Club to acquire the forestland."
+The 65 acres located in Barton VT where the tribal headquarters are, "will be an economic, educational and cultural resource for the tribe, which worked with the Vermont Land Trust and the Sierra Club to acquire the forestland."

+350 acres of Wheelock VT land in the Northeast Kingdom were donated to the Nulhegan's non-profit Abenaki Helping Abenaki by Molly Davies in October 2023.

+In July of 2026, 270.5 acres of land in Cabot and Peacham, the former Covenant Hills camp, were given by the New England Conference of the United Methodist Church.
+The land was turned over to the Abenaki Helping Abenaki non-profit.